Star Trek: The Next Generation: Reception

 DS9's "The Emissary", which came out half-way through season 6 of TNG achieved a Nielsen rating of 18.8.
 Star Trek's ratings went into a steady decline starting with Season 6 of TNG, and the second to last episode of DS9 achieved a Nielsen rating of 3.9.

 In 2017, Vulture ranked Star Trek: The Next Generation the second best live-action Star Trek television show.

 In 2019, Popular Mechanics ranked Star Trek: The Next Generation the third best science fiction television show ever.

 In 2021, Empire magazine ranked it the 17th greatest television show ever.
 They point out it was hard to follow in the reputation of the original series, but the series found its footing and paved the way for more spin-offs.

 International broadcasts

-The Next Generation was first broadcast on UK terrestrial TV on BBC2 with the first episode shown on 26 September 1990.
+The Next Generation was first broadcast on British terrestrial television on BBC2 starting September 26, 1990.
 The sequence remained the same as the US releases for the first four episodes, but after this they were somewhat shuffled about.